higlass/higlass-docker/README.md

 If it's tagged (ie `git tag v0.0.x && git push origin --tags`), then that version number will be pushed to DockerHub, and `latest` will be updated as well.

+## License

+The code in this repository is provided under the MIT License.